Anku5hk/Programmers_guide_to_Python/book.md

 ####
 Built-in Data structures explained below are [list](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#31-list), [tuple](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#32-tuple), [dict](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#33-dict) and [set](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#34-set).
 Later we'll take a look at some more built-in functions.
 ### 3.1 List
-* By the name it may seem a LinkedList data structure but its not, they are array like implementation in python.
-They are ordered collection of sequence of items, which can be of any data type or object.
-They are Mutable(values can be changed).
-Indexing, Slicing is supported and they are iterable objects(more on this later).
+* By the name it may seem a LinkedList data structure but its not, they are array (Dynamic Array) like implementation in Python.
+They are ordered collection of sequence of items, which can be of any data type or objects.
+* They are Mutable (values can be changed).
+Indexing, Slicing is supported and they are iterable objects (more on this later).
 * They are preferred in most use cases.
 Where indexing, looping over some items is required lists are used.
 ```Python
 ## create list
 my_list = [1,2,3,'a','this way','cab',1.0,2.0]